Tag Archives: deferred compensation plan

 What is Deferred Compensation?

-Deferred compensation plans are voluntary retirement savings plans like 401(k) or 403(b) plans – but designed and managed with public employees in mind.
-The New York State Deferred Compensation Plan (NYSDCP) is the 457(b) plan created for New York State employees and employees of other participating public employers in New York.
+Deferred compensation plans are voluntary retirement savings plans like 401(k) or 403(b) plans—but designed and managed with public employees in mind.
+NYSDCP is the 457(b) plan created for New York State employees and employees of other participating public employers in New York.

-Once you sign up for the NYSDCP, you can build your own investment portfolio or invest in established investment funds.
-Your contributions will be automatically deducted from your paycheck, and you can contribute as little as 1 percent of your earnings.
+Once you sign up for NYSDCP, you can build your own investment portfolio or invest in established investment funds.
+Your contributions can be automatically deducted from your paycheck, and you can contribute as little as 1 percent of your earnings.

-One option for a deferred compensation plan is a tax-deferred account, where you make contributions with pre-tax money.
-This way, you won’t have to pay State or federal taxes on your contributions and earnings until you start making withdrawals.
-Your employer also may offer the option for a Roth account, where you make contributions with after-tax money.
-With a Roth account, you won’t pay taxes on withdrawals in retirement.
-Find out more about both options.
+Just like with other retirement savings plans, you have options for how you make your NYSDCP contributions.
+You might choose a tax-deferred account where you make contributions with pre-tax money.
+With this option, you won’t pay State or federal taxes on the earnings you contribute until you start making withdrawals.
+Your employer may also offer the option for a Roth account where you make contributions with after-tax money.
+With this option, you do pay taxes now, but you won’t pay taxes on the withdrawals you make in retirement.
+Learn more about how traditional retirement savings and Roth accounts compare.

-If your employer is not listed as an NYSDCP participating employer, check with your human resources or personnel office about other retirement savings options.
+If your employer is not an NYSDCP participating employer, check with your human resources or personnel office about other retirement savings options.

-What Does Deferred Compensation Mean For Me?
+What Does Deferred Compensation Mean for Me?

 Deferring income from your take-home pay may mean less money to spend in the short-term, but you’re planning ahead for your financial future.

-You can enroll in a deferred compensation plan anytime — whether you’re approaching retirement or you just started working.
+You can enroll in a deferred compensation plan anytime—whether you’re close to retirement or you just started working.
 Usually, the sooner you start saving, the better prepared you’ll be for retirement.

 Are You Prepared for a Long Retirement?